Lightning-AI/pytorch-lightning/docs/source/common/debugging.rst

 .. testcode::

-    # use only 1% of training data (and turn-off validation)
+    # use only 1% of training data (and turn off validation)
     trainer = Trainer(overfit_batches=0.01)

     # similar, but with a fixed 10 batches